Leaf

-Leaves can have many different shapes, sizes, textures and colors.
-The broad, flat leaves with complex venation of flowering plants are known as megaphylls and the species that bear them, the majority, as broad-leaved or megaphyllous plants, which also includes acrogymnosperms and ferns.
+Leaves vary in shape, size, texture and color, depending on the species The broad, flat leaves with complex venation of flowering plants are known as megaphylls and the species that bear them (the majority) as broad-leaved or megaphyllous plants, which also include acrogymnosperms and ferns.
 In the lycopods, with different evolutionary origins, the leaves are simple (with only a single vein) and are known as microphylls.
 Some leaves, such as bulb scales, are not above ground.
 In many aquatic species, the leaves are submerged in water.
 Succulent plants often have thick juicy leaves, but some leaves are without major photosynthetic function and may be dead at maturity, as in some cataphylls and spines.
 Furthermore, several kinds of leaf-like structures found in vascular plants are not totally homologous with them.
 Examples include flattened plant stems called phylloclades and cladodes, and flattened leaf stems called phyllodes which differ from leaves both in their structure and origin.
 Some structures of non-vascular plants look and function much like leaves.
 Examples include the phyllids of mosses and liverworts.